NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Launches
 - 6AAA(A) does one more damage on each hit with less lift and better connection in the air
 - 4A window improved
+- 4B now has medium power instead of strong power, giving it less blockstun
 - Act4A
     - All hits are unblockable except the last
     - Links better on airborne